AdobeDocs/experience-manager-65.en/help/forms/using/install-configure-document-services.md

 +++ Adobe Acrobat

-* Ensure only supported version of Microsoft® Office (32-bit) and Adobe Acrobat is installed and opening dialogs are cancelled.
+* Ensure only [supported version](aem-forms-jee-supported-platforms.md#software-support-for-pdf-generator) of Microsoft® Office (32-bit) and Adobe Acrobat is installed and opening dialogs are cancelled.
-* Ensure that Adobe Acrobat service is disabled.
+* Ensure that Adobe Acrobat Update Service is disabled.
-* Ensure that Pdfgconfig batch was run with administrator privileges.
+* Ensure that the [Acrobat_for_PDFG_Configuration.bat](#configure-acrobat-for-the-pdf-generator-service) batch file was run with administrator privileges.
 * Ensure a PDF Generator user is added in PDF configuration UI.
-* Ensure the Rights Management > Replace process level token permission is added for the PDF Generator user.
+* Ensure that the [Replace a  process level token](#grant-the-replace-a-process-level-token-privilege) permission is added for the PDF Generator user.
 * (For app server-based installations) Ensure that application server is running as service.
-* Ensure that the users have read and write permissions on PDF Generator's temp and temp directory.
+* Ensure that the users have read and write permissions on PDF Generator's temp and operating systems temp directory.
+For example, `<crx-quickstart-home>\temp` and `C:\Windows\Temp`
-* Ensure the PDF generator configuration add-in (pdfgconfig) is visible in Microsoft® Office applications.
-If pdfgconfig add-in is not visible in office application.
-Then run Adobe Acrobat repair, run the pdfgconfig.bat file, and restart the AEM Forms Server.
+* Ensure the Acrobat PDFMaker Office COM Addin is enabled for Microsoft Office applications.
+If the add-in is not enabled, run Adobe Acrobat repair, run the [Acrobat_for_PDFG_Configuration.bat](#configure-acrobat-for-the-pdf-generator-service) file, and restart the AEM Forms Server.

 +++